itscodenation/curriculum-15-16/units/12-jQuery/sessions/2-events/README.md

 * http://www.w3schools.com/jquery/jquery_dom_add.asp
 * http://www.w3schools.com/jquery/jquery_css.asp

-## During class
+## During Class

-### Do-now
+### Do Now

-1. Attendance: Teacher takes student attendance at www.kinvolved.com
+1. Attendance:
-2. Return graded do-now and exit ticket from previous class
+2. Return reviewed Do Now and Exit Ticket from previous class.
 3. [Do Now](assessments/do_now.md) activity

 ### Opening

-Yesterday we used jQuery to create a simple page.
-Today we are going to use jQuery to create page interaction.
-Can somebody name some ways in which you interact with a webpage?
+Yesterday, we used jQuery to create a simple page.
+Today, we are going to use jQuery to create page interaction.
+Can somebody name some ways in which you interact with a webpage? [click, scroll, etc.]

-### Introduction of new material ("I do")
+### Introduction to New Material ("I Do")
 #### Handlers

-A **handler** is a piece of code that runs after an event has occured.
+An **event handler** is a piece of code that runs after an event has occured.
 Example of events include a key press on a keyboard and the scroll on a mouse.

-##### Click handler
+#### `Click` Handler

-A common kind of handler is a mouse click handler which runs after the mouse has been clicked over a certain element.
+A common kind of **handler** is a **`click` handler** which runs after the mouse has been clicked over a certain element.
 Let's suppose we had HTML code like so:

 ```
 <html>